Machinability Comparison Tool - Filter, Sort & Compare 32 Local Rows

 Family Filters

-Nine color-coded pills for quick family selection.
+Nine color-coded pills for quick screening by material family.

 Compare Mode